-The Agency's unmanned aerial vehicle system for rapid environmental mapping - developed for monitoring hard to reach areas where the level of contamination is unknown --- was handed over to Fukushima Prefecture in July (Fig. 2).
+The Agency's unmanned aerial vehicle system for rapid environmental mapping - developed for monitoring hard to reach areas where the level of contamination is unknown - was handed over to Fukushima Prefecture in July (Fig. 2).
 During the year, the system, which can help Member States to monitor radiation after mining or remediation activities, was successfully deployed for training and modelling assessment in Japan and at a uranium mine in Argentina; and mobile gamma spectrometry with backpack detectors was used for site assessments related to copper mining activities in Zambia, and for radiation mapping in Nepal.

-Installation of the ultra-high vacuum chamber (UHVC) at the Nuclear Science and Instrumentation Laboratory in Seibersdorf was
+Installation of the ultra-high vacuum chamber (UHVC) at the Nuclear Science and Instrumentation Laboratory in Seibersdorf was completed in April (Fig. 3).

-"researchers from Member States...made use of the Agency's X ray fluorescence beamline at the Elettra synchrotron in Trieste to carry out 12 experiments focused on environmental science and industrial applications." completed in April (Fig. 3).
 The installation provides a much needed complementary 'mirror' endstation for training users on the experimental apparatus prior to experimentation at the IAEA XRF beamline at the Elettra synchrotron facility in Trieste, Italy.
 The new training facility will be used to expand the pool of trained experimenters in Member States and to support the use of this important technology.